risan-raja/jane_street/README.md

 The training data is a time-series data with 78 features(exogenous) and 9 responders(endogenous).
 The features are anonymised and are not interpretable.
 The target is responder_6 which ranges from -5 to 5.

+### Training Samplers

+The data is too large to upload here.
+For this task writing a DDP custom sampler for pytorch lightning was necessary.
+However the documentation on this is not very clear.
+I have written a custom sampler that can be used to train the model on the data.
+The sampler is available in the `samplers` directory.

-### Models
+### Layers

+I have scoured the internet for the latest implementation of most of the layers published in the literature.
+The layers are available in the `layers` directory.

 #### Temporal Fusion Transformer

 The Temporal Fusion Transformer is a model that uses a transformer architecture to model the temporal dependencies in the data, although this model is the most robust that I have come across, it was written in tensorflow.
 I have reimplemented the model in PyTorch Lightning.
 The model is trained to predict the target at different prediction lengths and Validation score is > 0.3 which is ten times higher than the competition's metric.
+The model is reorganized to shift from quantile based prediction to predicting the target directly at a specified prediction point.

 #### Feature Graph Model
 Leveraging the STAR architecture I have tried to implement a model that uses the features as nodes and the target as the central node.
 The model is trained to predict the target at different prediction lengths and the validation score is > 0.3 which is ten times higher than the competition's metric.
 This model is not a Graph Neural Network but rather borrows the concept of embedding the features as nodes and the target as the central node.

+### Reach

+Please reach out to me if you would like to work with me on these ideas.
+I am open to collaboration and would like to explore these ideas further.